 I am not projecting anything.

-I am looking at their actions: massive production of coal-burning plants.
+I am looking at the RESULTS of their ACTIONS: massive production of coal-burning plants.

 Correct me if I'm wrong, but it's my understanding that nuclear power plants, unlike solar or wind generators, can operate whether or not the sun's up or wind is blowing and their output isn't affected by variations in wind speed or cloud cover.
 Are they not therefore suitable for providing baseline power, whereas wind and solar facilities are not?
 And is that capability not important?
 Doesn't this suggest that the best option for low-carbon-emission power generation is nuclear baseline power backed with gas-fired generators to deal with fluctuations in demand?